 Stars of the Show

 Hugo steals the show.
-She's a young grizzly bear that was found when she was a cub by hunters near Kotzebue, in the northwest corner of the state.
+She was found as a young grizzly bear by hunters near Kotzebue, in the northwest corner of the state.
 Orphaned and starving, she had almost 150 porcupine quills stuck in her paws and was unable to find food.
 The cub got a ride to Kotzebue on a snowmachine with the hunters, then a trip to Anchorage on an airplane.
 The Alaska Wildlife Conservation Center, formerly known as Big Game Alaska, cared for Hugo after she was brought to their facility.
 She was placed on antibiotics and fed a high-fat diet.

 - January: 10 am to 3 pm (4 day operations: Friday, Saturday, Sunday and Monday)